Mary de Bohun: Marriage and children

-Mary married Henry—then known as Bolingbroke—on 5 February 1381, at Arundel Castle.
-It was at Monmouth Castle in Wales, one of her husband's possessions, that Mary gave birth to her first child, the future Henry V, on 16 September 1386.
+Mary married Henry—then known as Bolingbroke—on 5 February 1381.
+She gave birth to her first child, the future Henry V, on 16 September 1386 at Monmouth Castle in Wales, one of her husband's possessions.
 Her second child, Thomas, was born probably at London shortly before 25 November 1387.

-Her children were: (Note: According to some sources, in 1382 she had a son who died shortly after birth.
+Her children were: (Note: According to some sources, in 1382, she had a son who died shortly after birth.
 This is incorrect, as it is based on a misreading of a contemporary account book, by J. H. Wylie, in his biography of Henry IV (published in the 19th century).
 Wylie missed a line which made clear that the boy in question was Mary's nephew, Humphrey, 2nd Earl of Buckingham.
 There is no evidence that there was any child born to Mary at this time (when she was only about 14).)